Skip to content

 migration policymaking, mainstream media outlets, academia, practitioners, and

-educational entities in order to strengthen ownership of the project’s outcomes;
+educational entities in order to strengthen ownership of the project’s outcomes; - Innovative and experimental approach: by engaging young creators through

 the involvement of their respective educational entities, the project wishes to